krashnakant/krashnakant/README.md

 ### Hi there 👋

-## Experienced Full Stack Engineer with over a decade of expertise in developing robust web applications.
+Experienced Full Stack Engineer with over a decade of expertise in developing robust web applications.
 Passionate about crafting seamless digital experiences and dedicated to continuous learning in the ever-evolving tech landscape.
 Explore my GitHub repositories to witness a decade-long journey of innovative web application creations.

+- 🔭 I’m currently working on Bauhaus
+- 🌱 I’m currently learning flutter
+- 📫 How to reach me: krashna.chaurasia@yahoo.com

 <!--
 **krashnakant/krashnakant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.